Aloe maculata

 Aloe maculata (syn.
 Aloe saponaria), the soap aloe or zebra aloe, is a Southern African species of aloe.
 Local people in South Africa know it informally as the Bontaalwyn in Afrikaans, or lekhala in the Sesotho language.

+The soap aloe plant displays long tubular inflorescence.

 Description

 It is a very variable species and hybridizes easily with other similar aloes, sometimes making it difficult to identify.
 The leaves range in colour from red to green, but always have distinctive "H-shaped" spots.

 The flowers are similarly variable in colour, ranging from bright red to yellow, but are always bunched in a distinctively flat-topped raceme.
 The inflorescence is borne on the top of a tall, multi-branched stalk and the seeds are reputedly poisonous.

 Taxonomy

 This species was previously known as Aloe saponaria (a name that came from the Latin "sapo" meaning soap, as the sap makes a soapy lather in water).
 Its currently accepted name, according to the South African National Biodiversity Institute (SANBI), is Aloe maculata ("maculata" means speckled or marked).

 Taxonomically, it forms part of the Saponariae series of very closely related Aloe species, together with Aloe petrophila, Aloe umfoloziensis, Aloe greatheadii and Aloe davyana.